Japan in June: If you’re considering a trip to Japan, June is not the best time to visit.

 Indoor Activities

-When you’re in Japan in June, there are plenty of indoor activities to enjoy.
+In Japan in June, there are plenty of indoor activities to enjoy.

 Here are some of the best options.